-First, you can choose the content editor that you want to use for your starter site.
+First, you can choose the content editor you want to use for your starter site.
 For now, we recommend using the native WordPress editor, which is called the Block Editor in Astra’s interface.

 Then, you can browse all of the importable starter sites.
-To see a preview, you can click on any site that you’re interested in.
+To see a preview, you can click on any site you’re interested in.